5 Signs You Need a CPA (Not Just a Tax Preparer) for FTB Issues

 - Negotiate a resolution before collections escalate

-A seasonal preparer or part-time tax pro likely lacks the authority, strategy, or systems to handle this.
+A seasonal preparer or part-time tax pro likely lacks the authority, strategy, or systems to handle this — and may not understand how the FTB collects tax debt or how to stop it before it gets worse.

 Once your FTB balance exceeds $10,000: